Important: please read this message before following the guidance

 - It is more important than ever to consider inclusive guidance for people who need support to be active.
 Organisations should consider this as part of their work to encourage people to return.

-- Ensure that all policies are reviewed regularly (at least weekly) and particularly in light of changes to government guidance, lessons learned and any other examples of best practice elsewhere.
+- Ensure that all policies are reviewed regularly (at least monthly) and particularly in light of changes to government guidance, lessons learned and any other examples of best practice elsewhere.

 Facilities supporting the public health crisis

-- The resumption of organised sport should not in any way limit the host’s ability to support ongoing usage of the facility for supporting the NHS or key worker requirements, for example with the roll out of a vaccination programme.
+- the resumption of organised sport should not in any way limit the host’s ability to support ongoing usage of the facility for supporting the NHS or key worker requirements, for example with the roll out of a vaccination programme.

 Appointing responsible officers

-- All hosts must ensure staff and visitors are formally appraised of the risks, mitigating steps being taken and requested to actively ‘opt-in’ if they are comfortable to return to working within the training environment, by way of written consent.
+- all hosts must ensure staff and visitors are formally appraised of the risks and mitigating steps being taken.

-- Hosts of venues being re-opened should only agree to operate where they are able to comply with the Welsh Government Coronavirus Regulations have given due regard to current Welsh Government and Public Health Wales advice, and when all the usual essential insurance cover that is required to run the facilities is in place and remains valid.
+- hosts of venues being re-opened should only agree to operate where they are able to comply with the Welsh Government Coronavirus Regulations have given due regard to current Welsh Government and Public Health Wales advice and when all the usual essential insurance cover that is required to run the facilities is in place and remains valid.

 Employees and protecting people at work

-- It is a legal requirement that all reasonable actions will have been taken in order to minimise transmission of Coronavirus in the workplace.
+- it is a legal requirement that all reasonable actions will have been taken in order to minimise transmission of Coronavirus in the workplace.
 The Welsh Government has issued guidance on taking all reasonable measures to minimise the risk of exposure to coronavirus in workplaces and premises open to the public, and also guidance for employers and employees on keeping safe in the workplace.

 - how staff enter and leave the workplace;